 Launch communication should be a grand announcement about the program launch and heightening the excitement about the program that has been building up over weeks or months.

-The launch communication should also aim to provide all the details required for the employees to start participating in the program like how to log into the rewards and recognition platform.
+The launch communication should also provide all the details required for employees to start participating in the program, such as logging into the rewards and recognition platform.

 The launch communication should be crisp and well-planned.
 Information provided must be brief; with sufficient details and additional resources.